Akash280899/Contact-App/README.md

    * It will restrict from adding the duplicated contacts.
    * It will show all the contacts in the sorted order.
    * Basic functionality check for adding the contact been done.

+   ## Note: Under the server folder, install the json-server package.

 ## Available Scripts